Léo Linck

-Leonardo Matias Baiersdorf Linck (born 3 March 2001), known as Léo Linck, is a Brazilian footballer who plays as a goalkeeper for Athletico Paranaense.
+Leonardo Matias Baiersdorf Linck (born 3 March 2001), known as Léo Linck, is a Brazilian footballer who plays as a goalkeeper for Botafogo.

 Club career

+Athletico Paranaense

 Born in Marechal Cândido Rondon but raised in Toledo, both in the Paraná state, Léo Linck joined Athletico Paranaense's youth setup in March 2015, from Craques do Futuro, a team based in Foz do Iguaçu.
 On 26 May 2021, he renewed his contract until December 2024.

 Promoted to the under-23 team ahead of the 2022 season, Léo Link made his professional debut on 6 March 2022, starting in a 4–3 Campeonato Paranaense away win over FC Cascavel, as Anderson was suspended.

+Botafogo

+At the beginning of 2025, Leo Linck was hired by Botafogo to fill the goalkeeper vacancy left after the departure of Paraguayan goalkeeper Gatito Fernández who had left the club at the end of 2024.